EqualExperts/secure-delivery-playbook/practices.md

 **Understand compliance context**

-It’s important to understand where compliance requirements originate from so that appropriate controls can be put in place.
+It's important to understand where compliance requirements originate from so that appropriate controls can be put in place.
 Excessive controls can negatively impact productivity or encourage teams to work around them in order to complete their work.
 It can also increase time to market and overall cost of delivery.
 Insufficient controls can leave the organisation exposed to risk, potentially resulting in fines or other sanctions from regulators.
-Therefore it’s critical to ensure that the principles behind the compliance requirements are well understood so that they can be efficiently adapted to the organisation.
+Therefore it's critical to ensure that the principles behind the compliance requirements are well understood so that they can be efficiently adapted to the organisation.

 **Enforce policy as code**